flatpak/flatpak-docs/docs/working-with-the-sandbox.rst

 --share=network                                  Access the network [#f2]_
---talk-name=org.freedesktop.secrets              Talk to a named service on the session bus --system-talk-name=org.freedesktop.GeoClue2      Talk to a named service on the system bus --socket=system-bus --socket=session-bus         Unlimited access to all of D-Bus
+--talk-name=org.freedesktop.secrets              Talk to a named service on the session bus --system-talk-name=org.freedesktop.GeoClue2      Talk to a named service on the system bus --socket=system-bus                              Unlimited access to all of D-Bus
 ===============================================  ===========================================

 .. rubric:: Footnotes